Alexey Dobrovolsky: Life

-Since the early 1990s, Dobrovolsky retired to the village of Vasenyovo, Kirov Oblast, where he carried out educational work, performing naming ceremonies and organizing neopagan holidays; during the latter, there was often heavy alcohol consumption and demonstrative destruction of icons.
-In Vasenyovo, he founded a pagan community, consisting mainly of members of his family.
+In the early 1990s, Dobrovolsky retired to the village of Vasenyovo, Kirov Oblast, from where he continued to work in the neo-pagan community, performing naming ceremonies and organizing neo-pagan festivals; the latter often involved heavy alcohol consumption and destruction of icons.
+In Vasenyovo, he founded a neo-pagan community primarily consisting mainly of his family members.
 One of his sons, Alexander, received the pagan name Vyatich.
-In 1993–1995, Dobroslav gave educational lectures in Kirov at the House of Political Education.
+In 1993–1995, Dobroslav gave lectures at the House of Political Education in Kirov.

-In 1994, Dobrovolsky tried to create a political organization, titled the Russian National Liberation Movement (RNOD), an idea that his student A. M. Aratov later also unsuccessfully tried to implement.
-On 22 June 1997, Dobrovolsky convened the Veche Unification Congress of Pagan Communities, which proclaimed him the leader of the Russian Liberation Movement.
-Later, he came into conflict with the publishers of Russkaya Pravda, who had previously actively disseminated his ideas.
-Aratov expelled Dobroslav's son Sergei (Rodostav) from the editorial board of Russkaya Pravda for drunkenness.
+In 1994, Dobrovolsky attempted to create a political organization, the Russian National Liberation Movement, an idea his student A. M. Aratov later also unsuccessfully attempted to realize.
+On 22 June 1997, Dobrovolsky convened the Veche Unification Congress of Pagan Communities, which proclaimed him the leader of the "Russian Liberation Movement".
+He later came into conflict with the Russkaya Pravda publishing house, who had previously actively disseminated his ideas.
+Aratov expelled Dobroslav's son Sergei (Rodostav) from the Russkaya Pravda editorial board for drunkenness.

-In July 1999, Dobrovolsky was elected Supreme Volkhv of the Union of Slavic Native Belief Communities (headed by Vadim Kazakov from Kaluga).
+In July 1999, Dobrovolsky was elected Supreme Volkhv of the Union of Slavic Native Belief Communities (led by Vadim Kazakov from Kaluga).

-The cultural and historical society Yarilo's Arrows, created by Dobroslav's followers, disintegrated in the early 2000s, since Dobroslav no longer wished to lead it.
+The cultural and historical society Yarilo's Arrows, founded by Dobrovolsky's followers, disbanded in the early 2000s, as Dobroslav no longer wished to lead it.

 In March 2001, Dobrovolsky's son Sergei was elected head of the Shabalinsky District Administration.
-In the early 2000s, Dobroslav concentrated on developing a pagan worldview.
+In the early 2000s, Dobroslav focused on developing pagan ideology.
 He visited Moscow several times to give lectures.

 On 23 April 2001, the Shabalinsky District Court heard a case against Dobrovolsky, who was accused of inciting antisemitism and religious hatred.
-The local communist newspaper Kirovskaya Pravda supported him.
-On 1 March 2002, this case was heard in the Svechinsky District Court of Kirov, where Dobrovolsky was sentenced to two years of suspended imprisonment.
+The local communist newspaper, Kirovskaya Pravda, supported him.
+On 1 March 2002, the case was heard in the Svechinsky District Court of Kirov, where Dobrovolsky was given a suspended sentence of two years.

-In March, May, and July 2005, various district courts in Kirov declared a number of Dobrovolsky's brochures to be extremist.
-In 2007, these brochures were included in the Federal List of Extremist Materials (No. 6-10), compiled by the Federal Registration Service.
+In March, May, and July 2005, various district courts in Kirov deemed a number of Dobrovolsky's brochures extremist.
+In 2007, these brochures were added to the Federal List of Extremist Materials (No. 6-10) compiled by Rosreestr.

 Dobrovolsky died on 19 May 2013.
-Dobroslav's body was burned on a large bonfire in imitation of the ancient Slavic funeral rite.
+His body was burned on a large bonfire in imitation of an ancient Slavic funeral rite.